BlockchainLabItalia/neatbox/README.md

 The Blockchain used is Lisk; his role is to keep track of the history of an asset, guarantee the ownership and immutability of the information.

-Informations in te blockchain are stored in the [stateStore](https://lisk.com/documentation/lisk-sdk/references/lisk-elements/chain.html#state-store-and-database-mechanism).
+Informations in the blockchain are stored in the [stateStore](https://lisk.com/documentation/lisk-sdk/references/lisk-elements/chain.html#state-store-and-database-mechanism).
 This has a key-value data structure, and data are stored using [schemas](https://lisk.com/documentation/lisk-sdk/advanced-explanations/schemas.html).

 In our case two keys have been created in the stateStore, with relative schemas.